Subscribe

 Welcome to the Beautifully Broken Podcast brought to you by AmpCoil.
 I'm your host, Freddie Kimmel, and on this show, we discuss the common threads survivors share after walking through the fire, the practitioners making a difference, and the treatment modalities that deliver healing back into the hands of the people who need it most.
 Witness the inspiration we gain by navigating the human experience with grace, humility, and a healthy dose of mistakes.
 Because part of being human is being beautifully broken.

-Freddie Kimmel (00:34.734)
+Freddie Kimmel (00:34.735)

 Ladies and gentlemen, welcome to the beautifully broken podcast.
-We are into year number two of this show that I started on a dream. had no idea that I would be going this long, but here I am and here we are, which is more important because if you're hearing this message, you are divinely guided to this show.
+We are into year number two of this show that I started on a dream. had no idea that I would be going this long, but here I am.
+And here we are, which is more important because if you're hearing this message, you are divinely guided to this show.

 I really weighed what I wanted to put out on the airwaves this week because it's such an important time in humanity.
 I want to just talk about a couple of things that have been coming up for me with the Corona epidemic. know, whatever you believe to be about this scenario, virus, non-virus, very harmful to all of humanity or maybe just a normal flu strain, that's not important.